 At the time, I could not have realized how fortuitous these actions were.

 Once again, life was gliding along.
 While I was on track to be financially independent by age 50, I didn’t see myself leaving my job.
-My significant other and I could travel more, I could provide my daughter with a fulfilling life with the knowledge that I would be prepared for college and retirement expenses, and I could increase my charitable giving.
+My significant other and I could travel more, I could provide for my daughter, and I could increase my charitable giving.

 The Pandemic Hit

-With a 20-year personal financial journey and almost 10 years of career experience helping others with their personal finance, I combined my love of teaching with my passion for finance and launched Copper Seed, providing financial education, planning, and coaching.
-Ultimately, our financial resources are one of the tools that enable us to turn our life vision into a reality, and your vision is likely different from mine.
-I’m excited to help clients put a personal, holistic plan in place to build a secure and fulfilling life.
+With a 20-year personal financial journey and almost 10 years of career experience helping others with their personal finance, I combined my love of teaching with my passion for finance and launched Copper Seed, providing financial education and coaching.
+Ultimately, our financial resources are one of the tools that enable us to turn our life vision into a reality.
+I’m excited to help clients put a personal, holistic plan in place to build their secure and fulfilling life.